 From A Wiki of Ice and Fire

-Essos is the largest of the three known continents in the world.
-It lies east of Westeros and north of Sothoros, stretching from the Shivering Sea in the north to the Summer Sea in the south, and from the Narrow Sea in the west to the lands surrounding the Jade Sea in the east.
+Essos is the largest of the four known continents in the world.
+It lies east of Westeros and north of Sothoros and Ulthos, stretching from the Shivering Sea in the north to the Summer Sea in the south, and from the narrow sea in the west to the lands surrounding the Jade Sea in the east.
 Essos is populated by many different peoples and has a vast and varied geography.

 The western coastline appears to be temperate in the north, becoming drier and hotter to the south, and is characterized by green rolling hills, the massive Forest of Qohor, and extensive island chains such as Braavos and Lys.
-The middle of the continent is covered by the flat grasslands plains of the Dothraki Sea and, to the east, the arid wasteland of red sand known as the Red Waste, where nothing grows.
+The middle of the continent is covered by the flat grasslands plains of the Dothraki Sea and, to the east, the arid wasteland of red sand known as the red waste, where nothing grows.
 Beyond this desert, the city of Qarth sits beside straits that lead to the Jade Sea.
 The south is dominated by dry rolling hills and has a Mediterranean climate with a coastline along the Summer Sea connecting Volantis with the Valyria peninsula and the great inlet known as Slaver's Bay.
+Essos is dominated by the Bone Mountains and the Krazaaj Zasqa, longitudinal mountain ranges separating the western half more familiar to the Westerosi and an exotic eastern half of which less is known.

 See Also Map of the Free Cities from A Dance with Dragons and its locations.